Getting continuing education credits has never been this easy.

 Australia

-No pre-approval required; however, proof of approval in other countries may aid in defending a portfolio.
+No pre-approval is required; however, proof of approval in other countries may aid in defending a portfolio.
 Physiotherapists in Australia are required to keep their skills and knowledge current.
-Per the Australian Physiotherapy Association (APA), all practicing physiotherapists should complete at least 20 hours of continuing professional development annually to maintain the currency of their skills.
-Note, every completed course with BrookbushInstitute.com generates a certificate that is easily accessed from the member dashboard, making portfolio creation as simple as possible.
+Per the Australian Physiotherapy Associatio n (APA), all practicing physiotherapists should complete at least 20 hours of continuing professional development annually to maintain the currency of their skills.
+Note, that every completed course with BrookbushInstitute.com generates a certificate that is easily accessed from the member dashboard, making portfolio creation as simple as possible.

 Canada and the United Kingdom

-No pre-approval required; however, proof of approval in other countries may aid in defending a portfolio.
+No pre-approval is required; however, proof of approval in other countries may aid in defending a portfolio.
 Physiotherapists in Canada and the United Kingdom are required to keep their skills and knowledge up to date; however, there is no organization responsible for "pre-approving" continuing professional development courses.
-Physiotherapists are expected to complete courses that contribute to their professional development, and they must maintain records (portfolio) of their continuing education.
-Note, every completed course with BrookbushInstitute.com generates a certificate that is easily accessed from the member dashboard, making portfolio creation as simple as possible.
+Physiotherapists are expected to complete courses that contribute to their professional development, and they must maintain records (portfolios) of their continuing education.
+Note that every completed course with BrookbushInstitute.com generates a certificate that is easily accessed from the member dashboard, making portfolio creation as simple as possible.

 Certified Athletic Trainers (ATC)